slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'The war will be ended by the exhaustion of nations rather than the victories of armies.' -- Winston Churchill*

 > *'All endings are also beginnings.
 We just don’t know it at the time.' --  Mitch Albom*

-> *'The destination is not the end of the road; it’s just a stop along the way.
-An intersection to take you to your next destination.'*